 The origin of the word Shaman has probably taken from the Manchu-Tungus word šaman, which means “one who knows”.
 Though many indigenous cultures have their appropriate word of shaman (healer or medicine man), for instance, the Inuit shaman is called Angakok, Mongolian shaman is a Boo, and the American Sioux called their shaman as Heyoka.

 Today many people are seeking alternative ways of healing, which not only cure them physically but also psychologically and emotionally.
 This has led to hordes of tourists heading to the Amazon to participate in an ayahuasca (a psychedelic brew ) ceremony to cleanse their being.
 And many ‘plastic shamans’ (charlatans) are benefiting from this ‘industry’.
 There have been cases where people die since they didn’t follow the regimen before taking ayahuasca.
-Ayahuasca is (normally) made up two plants-ayahuasca vine (Banisteriopsis caapi) and chacruna (Psychotria Viridis), which contains the psychedelic drug dimethyltryptamine (DMT)-a naturally-occurring psychedelic which is also found endogenously in the human body.
+Ayahuasca is (normally) made up of two plants-ayahuasca vine (Banisteriopsis caapi) and ‘Chacruna’ (Psychotria Viridis) which contains the psychedelic drug dimethyltryptamine (DMT)-a naturally-occurring psychedelic which is also found endogenously in the human body.

 Though there are many plastic shamans out there, yet you can still find some genuine shamans, who are true healers, and knowledgeable helpers, who have spent an enormous amount of time in the forest.
 The shaman has a vast knowledge about medicinal plants, dreams, spirits, and dimensional beings.
-They are the ones who are not after the money but after healing purposes.